andrewjpascual/Active-Directory/README.md

 <!-- Challenges -->
 ## Challenges
 1. Cost of this home lab.
-I kept this lab up online for about a week through Vultr, which is a clou VM service, and it cost about $34.
+I kept this lab up online for about a week through Vultr, which is a cloud VM service, and it cost about $34.
 I was able to get a free $300 credit for these servers by signing up through the MyDFIR Referral (Vultr referral link below)

 2. Shuffler bugs.
 I kept running into authentication and indexing errors on the Shuffler application.
 Most of this was either resolved by refreshing the page or reloading the workflow.
 I suspect it was due to caching and since I would test different parts of the workflow individually, this may have caused such errors.